brandonhorst/node-osa/README.md

 };
 ```

 Then, we will actually make the `osa` call.
-This will call promptForHandle, with 3 arguments, `'twitter'`, `'@brandonhorst'`.
+This will call promptForHandle, with 2 arguments, `'twitter'` and `'@brandonhorst'`.
 Whatever it returns will be passed to `responseHandler`.

 ```javascript
 osa = require 'osa'